Azure-Samples/azure-sql-db-change-stream-debezium/README.md

 https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0

 Make sure you download the OLTP database if you want to follow this guide without having to change a thing.
+To restore the database on Azure SQL, you can use the scripts provided here: [Restore Database in Azure SQL](https://github.com/yorek/azure-sql-db-samples/tree/master/samples/01-restore-database).

 ### Create Debezium User

 Debezium needs to query the database so a dedicated user is used throughout the sample.
 User has `db_owner` access to make the script simpler.
 In real world you may want to tighten security a bit more.

-To create the login and user run the script `/sql/00-setup-database-user.sql` on the server where you have restored Wide World Importers database.
+To create the login and user run the script `00-setup-database-user.sql` from the `sql` folder (pertinent to the service or product you are using, Azure SQL or SQL Server / Azure SQL MI) on the database where you have restored Wide World Importers database.

 ### Enable Change Data Capture